Samsung/WATT/CONTRIBUTING.md

 You should add following content to your commit message:
 - Title
 - Description
-- BUG ID (If you have a JIRA issue, write the URL with the 'BUG:')
 - Signed off (You can add the signed-off using git '-s' option)

 - Example